Jannik-He/Patch2PDF/README.md

 ### MA3

-Due to changes in the exported XML file structure, MA3 is only supported in combination with the also available Exporter Plugin (link coming).<br>
+Due to changes in the exported XML file structure, MA3 is only supported in combination with the also available [Exporter Plugin](https://github.com/Jannik-He/MA3-Patch2PDF-Exporter/).<br>
 The tables are being separated by Group fixtures.